piclas-framework/piclas/doc/userguide/030_features_models.md

     Part-Species1-Init1-EffectiveIntensityFactor    = 1         ! [-]

-It should be noted that this initialization should be done with a particle spiecies (i.e. not the background gas species) that is also a product of the ionization reaction.
+It should be noted that this initialization should be done with a particle species (i.e. not the background gas species) that is also a product of the ionization reaction.
 The ionization reactions are defined as described in Section \ref{sec:dsmc_chemistry} by

     DSMC-NumOfReactions = 1
     DSMC-Reaction1-ReactionType         = phIon